top of page

 • Guided meditations or binaural beats

-If you or someone you know is living with autism, remember that there are resources available to help.
-A local GP, teacher or charity youth worker can provide more insight into the condition and put you in contact with further assistance by your circumstances.
+If you or someone you know has autism, resources are available.
+A GP, teacher, or charity worker can offer insights and connect you with further assistance based on your needs.

 Comments